flame-engine/flame-crates-example/tutorial/article.md

 Also worth mentioning, everything described here is committed, as a fully-functional complete version, on [GitHub](https://github.com/luanpotter/flame-example).
 You can always take a look when in doubt.
 Also, the example was created following this exact steps, and taking frequent commits as snapshots.
 Throughout the tutorial, I will link the specific commits that advance the repository to the stage in question.
 This will allow you to make checkpoints and browse the old code to see anything that wasn't clear.

+One last thing; you can check the full documentation [here](https://github.com/luanpotter/flame/blob/master/README.md).
+If you have any questions, suggestions, bugs, feel free to open an issue or contact me.

 Apart from that, you will also need Flutter and Dart installed.
 If it suits you, you can also have IntelliJ IDEA, which is a very good place to write your code.
 In order to install this stuff, you can check out a plethora of tutorials out there, like [this one](https://flutter.io/setup/).

 So, for now, I'll assume you have everything ready.
 So, just run the following and open it up!